 What type of curves do we treat?

 We treat patients with mild, moderate and severe scoliosis of varying curve patterns.
 Dr. Moramarco has treated patients with Cobb angle(s) starting at 10°and up to 120°.
-Our program offers a proactive approach.
+Ours is a proactive approach.
 While others are ‘watching and waiting,’ we recommend beginning Schroth therapy.
 It’s never too late to learn the Schroth method to improve quality of life and help with pain management.

 How long does treatment take?

-Our Schroth program consists of 20 hours of 1-on-1 treatment according to Schroth classification and an individual’s unique spine.
+Our Schroth program consists of 17 hours of 1-on-1 treatment according to an individual’s Schroth classification and their unique spine.
 Dr. Moramarco may recommend a shorter program when curves are less severe and usually for post-surgical patients, Scheuermann’s kyphosis without scoliosis, and juveniles (under the age of 10).

 For our local patients, treatment can be spread out over three weeks to one month.
 However, we always recommend a condensed program for optimal learning and efficiency.